dkfz-unite/unite-feed-donors/Docs/api-donors-models.md

 - Type: _Number_
 - Limitations: Integer, greater or equal to 0, only either 'EndDate' or 'DurationDays' can be set at once, not both
 - Example: `20`

-**`ProgressionStatus`** - Indicates whether disease was progressing after treatment or not.
-- Type: _Boolean_
-- Example: `false`

-**`ProgressionStatusChangeDate`** - Date, when progression status was last revised.
-- Note: It's hidden and protected.
-Relative date is shown instead, if calculation was possible.
-- Type: _String_
-- Format: "YYYY-MM-DDTHH:MM:SS"
-- Limitations: Only either 'ProgressionStatusChangeDate' or 'ProgressionStatusChangeDay' can be set at once, not both
-- Example: `"2020-02-12T00:00:00"`

-**`ProgressionStatusChangeDay`** - Relative number of days since treatment start, when progression status was last revised.
-- Type: _Number_
-- Limitations: Integer, greater or equal to 0, only either 'ProgressionStatusChangeDate' or 'ProgressionStatusChangeDay' can be set at once, not both
-- Example: `37`

 **`Results`** - Patient specific therapy results.
 - Type: _String_